upcoming

 The Sacramento-San Joaquin Delta: connections and complexity

-In this talk, Aaron with discuss the connections that created and define the Delta
+In this talk, Aaron will discuss the connections that created and define the Delta

 ecological and social complexities the Delta embraces and faces.